 5. Sometime I want to take a picture of a scene at a distance, but frame something interesting in the forefront, like these buttercups.

-To capture pictures where I frame something up front, I set up my GoPro on its folded selfie stick with the tripod legs pulled out, flipped, and opened.
+To capture pictures where I frame something up front, I set up my GoPro on its folded selfie stick (affiliate link) with the tripod legs pulled out, flipped, and opened.
 Placing the lens behind pretty flowers or even a few blades of grass adds an interesting element to the picture.

 6. Taking a selfie is a fantastic way to capture a moment and is so much more interesting than simply smiling at the camera lens.